 Always trying to do things differently.

-I have been mixing and producing in my city for 4 years, and now I'm looking to work with people all over the world to create something unique.
+I have been mixing, mastering in my city for 4 years, and now I'm looking to work with people all over the world to create something unique.

 Patricio is an exceptionally talented Mix Engineer.
 He takes careful consideration in listening to what your vision is for the music - and practically making this happen.
 He has fantastic attention to detail, is technically/sonically gifted and really does put in an incredible amount of effort to make sure that you are fulfilled with the end result.
 Also, he is easy to work and communicate with.
 Would highly recommend.
 Most of all, his mixes sound great - depth, space and authenticity.